javier-marroquin/redgadgets/_posts/2016-09-02-movie-mistakes.md

 The cost of giving attention to details is finding mistakes in a movie and ruining the experience.
 I can assure that for the modern educated class, small mistakes do matter.
 At this point, this class isn't huge but soon it will be.

 Not so long ago I was so naive that I used to believe all the stunts pulled off by Indian movie stars.
-I was dumbstruck when a [Telugu actor broke stone pillars](https://youtu.be/EmJQABJ7sUk?t=282){: target="_blank"} with his bare hand! **Newtons third law of motion** states that
+I was dumbstruck when a [Telugu actor broke stone pillars](https://youtu.be/EmJQABJ7sUk?t=282){: target="_blank"} with his bare hand!
+I couldn't beleive this. **Newtons third law of motion** states that

 > If you punch a stone pillar with bare hands then you will have to rely on your other hand for months.

 ![movie mistake punch a stone](/images/newtons-third-law-punch.jpg)

 It was time to do the math.
-I did some research and filtered out some data.
-The closest I got was this.
+I did some research and filtered out some data back then and found out it is actually not possible wothout hurting his own hands.

+I did some digging while writing this and this is the closest I got.

 <iframe width="100%" height="360" src="https://www.youtube.com/embed/6gV3RctrdjM" frameborder="0" allowfullscreen></iframe>

-This guy breaks comparatively a small stone and not with his knuckles.
+This guy breaks comparatively a small stone with his palm, not with his knuckles and also uses a thick cloth in between.

 That was it.
 I had to say goodbye to most of the Telugu movies.
 After this incident, I weigh every movie with laws of nature.
 If a director shows anything out of ordinary, there better should be an explanation for it.

 ![6-5=2](/images/6-5=2.jpg)

 **6-5=2** is one such case.
 I don't mind the girl floating mid air with no one lifting her.
-It happens because of a super-natural power.
+It happens because of some strange super-natural power.

 ## Why I'm concerned

 No movie is perfect.
 They have their own ups and downs but nobody cares about them after coming out of theaters.
-But, it concerns me deeply when cult movies - which we want to watch at least 10 times again - have a mistake.
+But, it concerns me deeply when cult movies - which we want to watch at least 10 times again - have mistakes.
 We all know that even **The Dark Knight** has some mistakes.
 I'm showing one of them here.

 ![The dark knight movie mistake](/images/the-dark-knight-mistake.jpg)